Kolmogorov extension theorem for (quantum) causal modelling and general probabilistic theories: Introduction

 These motivations notwithstanding, the fundamental laws of physics are continuous in nature and one always implicitly assumes that there is an \textit{underlying} process that leads to the experimentally accessible finite distributions.
 Put differently, one assumes that there exists an infinite joint probability distribution that has \textit{all} the finite ones as marginals.
 For classical stochastic processes, these two points of view, the finite and the infinite one, are reconciled by the Kolmogorov extension theorem (\textbf{KET}), which lays bare the minimal requirements for the existence of an underlying process, given a family of measurement statistics for finite sets of times~\cite{kolmogorov_foundations_1956, feller_introduction_1968, breuer_theory_2007, tao_introduction_2011}.
 It bridges the gap between experimental reality and mathematically rigorous theoretical underpinnings and, as such, enables the definition of stochastic processes as the limit of finite -- and hence observable -- objects.
 Additionally, the KET enables the modelling of continuous processes based on finite probability distributions.
 As a consequence, in the classical setting, stochastic processes over a continuous set of times, and families of finite probability distributions are two sides of the same coin.

 The validity of the KET hinges crucially on the fact that the statistics of observations at a time $t$ do not depend on the kind of measurements that were made at any time $t'<t$.
-Put differently, just like the Leggett-Garg inequalities for temporal correlations~\cite{leggett_quantum_1985,leggett_realism_2008,emary_leggettgarg_2014}, the KET is based on the assumption of macroscopic realism and noninvasive measurements.
-For example, in a classical stochastic process, measuring the position of a particle undergoing Brownian motion, merely reveals information, but does not actively change the state of the particle.
+Put differently, just like the Leggett-Garg inequalities for temporal correlations~\cite{leggett_quantum_1985,leggett_realism_2008,emary_leggettgarg_2014}, the KET is based on the assumption of noninvasive measurements and realism \textit{per se}.
+While the latter property means that any measurement merely reveals a well-defined pre-existing value, the former implies that said measurements can be carried out without disturbing the state of the measured system.
+For example, in a classical stochastic process, measuring the position of a particle undergoing Brownian motion, reveals pre-existing information, but does not actively change the state of the particle.
+Both of these conditions together ensure the existence of compatible measurement statistics for different sets of times, which form the basis for the derivation of the KET.

-On the other hand, the assumptions of non-invasiveness or macroscopic realism are not fulfilled in many experimental scenarios, leading to a breakdown of the KET, at the cost of a clear connection between an underlying process and its finite time manifestations.
+On the other hand, the assumptions of non-invasiveness or realism \textit{per se} are not fulfilled in many experimental scenarios, leading to a breakdown of the KET, at the cost of a clear connection between an underlying process and its finite time manifestations.
 This is the case whenever an experimenter chooses to actively interfere with a process to uncover its causal structure or to investigate the reaction to different inputs.
 For example, instead of just observing the progress of a disease, a pharmacologist tries to find out how the course of a disease changes with the administration of certain drugs.
 More generally, agent based modelling investigates how systems behave when they can not only be monitored, but actively influenced~\cite{gilbert_agent-based_2007}.
 Experimental situations where interventions are actively used to uncover causal relations fall within the field of \textit{causal modelling}~\cite{pearl_causality_2009}.